 The principle is that we support manufacturing of the material that is stage appropriate.
 Therefore, cGMP that is stage appropriate is supported under the CREATE Bio Development track only depending on the modality.
 Stand-alone cGMP for clinical studies are not supported.
 Please contact us for details before you submit your application to make sure your activities are appropriate for the program.

-A Target Product Profile (TPP) is a planning tool for therapeutic candidates based on FDA Guidance for Industry and Review Staff Target Product Profile — A Strategic Development Process Tool.
-CREATE BIO Example: Target Product Profile (TPP).
+A Target Product Profile (TPP) is a planning tool for therapeutic candidates based on the FDA Guidance for Industry and Review Staff Target Product Profile — A Strategic Development Process tool.
 TPP is a good tool to ensure the applicants, the reviewers, and the NINDS program staff are on the same page about the ultimate goal of the projects.